Changes in British English pronunciation during the twentieth century

 compilers

-observe that the latter "in most varieties of southern British pronunciation
+observed that the latter "in most varieties of southern British pronunciation

 has become identical" with border.